Modular Steel (10/10): Branded Product Systems a luxury or necessity

 Low disaster potential for as long as the typical application is light duty

-This mentality has been working for such a long time because of relatively low risks in typical application areas of brackets and lightweight steel on one hand and high safety margins used by branded product manufactures on the other hand.
-For example, generic ‘Unistrut’ and rubber-lined pipe clips are typically used for small dimensioned building services of all kinds, with relatively low disaster potential.
-Moreover, branded manufacturers typically use safety factors somewhere between 2 and 5 meaning that a published pay load of 1 kN (the equivalent of 100 kg weight force) could be based on an ultimate load of at worst 2 kN and at best 5 kN.
-Copying such a product’s design and making it from lower grade mild steel, even from a dodgy source, perhaps also using a slightly thinner steel coil, makes it therefore still unlikely that the supplier will face a complaint due to technical failure.
-Finally,the 1 kN component will most likely be used for a 0.2 kN application because the industry traditionally over-specifies,which is more down to idleness than to a desire for added safety.
+Branded manufacturers typically use safety factors somewhere between 2 and 5 meaning that a published pay load of 1 kN (the equivalent of 100 kg weight force) could be based on an ultimate load of at worst 2 kN and at best 5 kN.
+Copying such a product’s design and making it from lower grade mild steel, perhaps using a slightly thinner steel coil, makes it therefore still unlikely that the supplier will face a complaint due to technical failure.
+Finally, the 1 kN component will most likely be used for a 0.2 kN application because the industry traditionally over-specifies, which is more down to idleness than to a desire for added safety.

 Applying the same philosophy to heavy duty is shifting business risk from ‘financial’ to ‘operational

-Now I must make a confession: we, Sikla, have been feeding the beast.
-With the benefit of hindsight, it is questionable whether it was ever a good idea to encourage those in the business of lightweight bracketry consumables to extend their product portfolio to cover heavy-duty applications too.
+Now I must make a confession: Sikla, have been feeding the beast.
+With the benefit of hindsight, it is questionable whether it was good idea to encourage those in the business of lightweight bracketry consumables to extend their product portfolio to cover heavy-duty applications too.
 It has worked well in some instances, where we find increased technical competence of the distributor in question, making them more solution orientated.
 Others however, and this applies to product manufacturers and their distributors alike, have not adapted their philosophy to the higher responsibility connected with heavy duty applications.
 Even worse, some have done the polar oppositeadapting the characteristics of the modular steel system on offer to their existing philosophy which is based on fixings, fastenings and light weight brackets.

 What this does is, put simply, shifting the business risk from ‘financial’, i.e. the risk of losing profit margins or tenders due to higher buying prices, toward ‘operational’, i.e. the hazard risk associated with a heavy-duty steel support solution that is potentially not fit for purpose.